km2574/hand_gesture/README.md

-# hand_gesture
+# Hand_Guesture_In_Python
-Convex Hull and OpenCV
+Install OpenCV using the follwoing command pip install opencv-python